Implantable Medical Devices

 While each application presents its own unique manufacturing challenges, many stent programs share common process requirements, including:

-At PAR Systems, we bring deep experience with the materials, process constraints, and quality requirements associated with these critical manufacturing steps.
+At PAR, we bring deep experience with the materials, process constraints, and quality requirements associated with these critical manufacturing steps.

 Batteries and Capacitors

-Manufacturing implantable batteries and capacitors requires precise control of small, energy-dense components, highly variable materials, and tightly constrained form factors- often under strict cleanliness, safety, and validation requirements.
-As production scales, maintaining alignment, consistency, and process stability across forming, stacking, and inspection steps becomes a primary challenge.
+Manufacturing implantable batteries and capacitors requires precise control of small, energy-dense components, highly variable materials, and tightly constrained form factors.

-PAR Systems designs custom automation to support the reliable, high-volume production of implantable power components used in devices such as pacemakers, ICDs, neurostimulation systems, and implantable drug-delivery platforms.
-Our experience spans critical processes including:
+PAR has decades of experience designing custom automation to support the reliable, high-volume production of implantable power components used in devices such as pacemakers, ICDs, neurostimulation systems, and implantable drug-delivery platforms.
+This experience spans all critical processes including:

 At the core of each of these processes is an understanding of how to handle small components and accommodate variations in materials using advanced vision and precision motion controls.